briandowns/formatifier/README.md

 # formatifier

-This is a port of [Jim Sidler's](https://github.com/jvsidler) [formatifier](https://github.com/jvsidler/formatifier) to Go (golang).
+formatifier is a Go (golang) library to quickly format strings in common formats.

-formatifier is a library to quickly format strings in common formats.
+This is a port of [Jim Sidler's](https://github.com/jvsidler) [formatifier](https://github.com/jvsidler/formatifier)

 ## Warning